Engaging in Writing

 Writing in the Disciplines Intro and Practice

-Whether you currently use writing in your curriculum or not, this workshop invites you to consider the following:
+Whether or not you currently embed writing into your curriculum, this workshop invites you to consider the following:

-- Genres appropriate to your discipline that may help prepare students for professional success
+- Genres associated with your discipline that may help prepare students for professional success

-- The use of peer review to build class community and deepen critical engagement
+- The use of peer review to build community and deepen critical engagement

 - Strategies for incorporating revision and reflection into the writing process